-If you are applying for a U.S. green card through VAWA (the Violence Against Women Act); which means applying for lawful permanent residence without your unhelpful, abusive U.S. spouse or parent; then you will have to provide documentation of that abuse.
+Someone who is applying for a U.S. green card through VAWA (the Violence Against Women Act); which means applying for lawful permanent residence without an unhelpful, abusive U.S. spouse or parent; will have to provide documentation of that abuse.

 For more information on the eligibility rules, see Process to Get a Green Card Under VAWA.

 First, it's important to understand the types of abuse that can qualify someone to self-petition for a green card under VAWA.
-The definition is broader than you might think.
-It includes not only physical violence, but threats, intimidation, economic abuse, social isolation, sexual abuse, verbal abuse, harassment, and more.
+The definition is broader than one might think.
+It includes not only physical violence, but

-With that in mind, the self-petitioner in a VAWA case will need to gather credible, detailed evidence showing that he or she (or his or her child) has experienced such abuse by the U.S. citizen or lawful permanent resident (LPR) spouse or parent.
+With that in mind, self-petitioners in a VAWA case will need to gather credible, detailed evidence showing that they (or their children) have experienced such abuse by the U.S. citizen or lawful permanent resident (LPR) spouse or parent.

 Here are some possibilities for this type of evidence: